 - Containers or bowls for the mixture to set in.
 If you wish to remove and serve on a plate for a party you can spray a little bit of oil so that the pudding comes out easily.

-In my recipe I have it listed 2 envelopes of unflavoured gelatin or say 4 and half teaspoons.
+In my recipe I have, it listed 2 envelopes of unflavoured gelatin or say 4 and a half teaspoons.
 I purchase McKenzie’s Gelatine Leaves which are sheets of gelatine and therefore could not put it in a teaspoon as it was not a powder.
-I looked online and found that the McKenzie’s website had a recipe for pannacotta which would have a similar consistency as the mango pudding and it listed to use 6 sheets.
+I looked online and found that McKenzie’s website had a recipe for pannacotta which would have a similar consistency as the mango pudding and it listed using 6 sheets.
 I used 6 gelatine leaves and it came out very nice and firm, but I think if I used another 2, so 8 sheets in total it would have been very firm like the ones at yum cha.
-I should have used the powder and will so next time.
+I should have used the powder and will do so next time.

-Make sure that you put the mangoes in a food processer and make them all smooth.
+Make sure that you put the mangoes in a food processor and make them all smooth.
 I used a stick blender to zap the mangos and it worked a treat.